Temple (LDS Church): Entrance requirements

 The LDS Church booklet "Preparing to Enter the Holy Temple" explains that Latter-day Saints "do not discuss the temple ordinances outside the temples".

 To enter the temple, an individual must be baptized, and after one year, may seek a temple recommend, which authorizes admission to the temple.
 The person is interviewed by their bishop, during which the candidate is asked a series of questions to determine worthiness to enter the temple.
-The individual is also interviewed by his or her stake president.
+The individual is also interviewed by their stake president.
 The bishop and stake president sign the recommend, indicating their approval of that member's worthiness.
 The individual also signs the recommend, acknowledging the responsibility to remain eligible to hold the recommend.
 Most recommends are valid for two years.

 Ineligible groups of members

 Temple ordinances have historically been unavailable to some members.
 For about 130 years (between 1847 and 1978) all LDS endowment-related temple ordinances were denied to all Black women and men in a controversial race-based policy.
 As of 2023, all temple ordinances are unavailable to lesbian, gay, or bisexual persons who are in a same-sex marriage or homosexual sexual relationship, and to all transgender individuals who are transitioning or have transitioned.
 These restrictions have also garnered criticism from both outside, and inside the LDS church.